2021 Four Continents Figure Skating Championships: Qualification

-Age and minimum TES requirements

 The competition was to be open to skaters from all non-European member nations of the International Skating Union.
 The corresponding competition for European skaters was scheduled to be the 2021 European Championships, before it was cancelled in December 2020.

 Skaters would have been eligible for the 2021 Four Continents Championships if they turned 15 years of age before July 1, 2020 and met the minimum technical elements score requirements.
 The ISU accepts scores if they were obtained at senior-level ISU-recognized international competitions at least 21 days before the first official practice day of the championships.

-Number of entries per discipline

-Each qualifying ISU member nation may have up to three entries per discipline.

-Schedule

-Entries

-Member nations had yet to announce their selections at the time of cancellation.